Understanding your hospital birth options

 One of the main decisions you’ll need to make is whether you want to have your baby in a private hospital or a public hospital.
 Here are your options:

-As a private patient in a private hospital.
+As a private patient in a public or private hospital.
 In this scenario, you need to have pregnancy and birth services included in your policy in order to claim benefits.
 If you do not have pregnancy and birth services included in your cover, Medibank does not pay any benefits and you will need to pay for all costs associated with the pregnancy, birth and delivery.